 With all due respect to the writers of the titles listed below, we firmly believe that the most critical part of these books is their covers, as they are the chief reason why we’re so attracted to them.

+The list of the best book covers starts with Blood, Water, and Lies by Dissect Design.
 Transitioning from an English teacher to an accomplished writer, Sarah Haven stepped onto the scene with a new book, Blood, Water and Lies, sure to scratch that reader itch of anyone enjoying quality intrigue.

 The story about a boy, deprived of love and kindness, who sets out to find his true identity and finally become the person he wants to be, demands an equally alluring cover.
 Enter Dissect Design!